wp-plugins/deutschdate/readme.txt

 == Description ==

+**Note:** This plugin was intended as a quick fix for displaying various english dates in german.
+It unfortunately does not fully cover all date displays.

 Using an english Wordpress install and publishing posts in german?
 Those pesky English dates produced by `<?php the_time(); ?>` were getting on my nerves too, hence this plugin.
 Automagically converts english months and days (except for the initials, so far) to their german equivalent.

 **Intended usage:**